US Capitol secured, woman dead after rioters stormed the halls of Congress to block Biden's win - KION546

 A pipe bomb was found at the Republican National Committee’s headquarters earlier Wednesday, an RNC official told CNN.
 The device was found on the ground outside, along the wall of the headquarters.
 It was safely detonated by the police, the RNC official said.

-At least two suspected pipe bombs have been rendered safe by law enforcement, including the one at the building that houses RNC offices and one in the US Capitol complex, a federal law enforcement official told CNN.
+At least two suspected pipe bombs were rendered safe by law enforcement, including the one at the building that houses RNC offices and one in the US Capitol complex, a federal law enforcement official told CNN.
 The official said these were real explosive devices and they were detonated safely.

 The Democratic National Committee was also evacuated after a suspicious package was being investigated nearby, a Democratic source familiar with the matter told CNN.
 The party had preemptively closed the building ahead of the protests, the source said, but a few security and essential personnel were evacuated.

-Note: This story has been updated with additional developments on Wednesday.